may 2020 finds is here. the cover photo is celebrating a year of porto.

 30. the botanical garden nearby is another unesco heritage site.

 31. we went on the other side of the river to visit the monasterio santa clara nova. it has the biggest cloister in the country as well as the body of queen isabel.

 32. the coimbra/aveiro area is full of storks. they nest on trees but especially on electricity pillars like this one. we stopped and watched them!

 33. i found collagist lola dupre in a recent issue of vogue portugal. i love her work! so i tore all of her pages from the magazine. and then i bought 3 of her prints. i’ve already framed them!

 how is your post-lockdown life?

-photo and video credits: copyright holders
+photo and video credits: little aesthete, copyright holders